-In some cases, students are granted a Grade 10 or 11 credit from the Saskatchewan Ministry of Education even though their level of English might not be high enough to take the Grade 11 or 12 credit.
-In this case, the student will be required to take a literacy class to bridge the gap in their reading, writing and comprehension skills.
+In some cases, students are granted a Grade 10, 11 or 12 credit from the Saskatchewan Ministry of Education even though their English proficiency is not at the high school level.
+In this case, the student will be required to take EAL classes to bridge the gap in their reading, writing and comprehension skills.
 This takes extra time, and the student might not complete Grade 10, 11 and 12 in three years.

-If a student reaches the age of 18 years during their time with Regina Public Schools, the student may be required to transfer to the Allan Blakeney Adult Campus to complete their schooling.
+If a student reaches 18 years of age during their time with Regina Public Schools, the student may transfer to the Allan Blakeney Adult Campus to complete their schooling.